drequivalent/mastodon-bot-autoresponder/README.md

     "client_secret": "a7e...6b7",
     "access_token": "9af...d33",

-    "message": "[robot voice] beep boop, this account isn't monitored regularly! forwarding this in a DM to our human maintainers:", "admins": ["aleksejs", "dukhovni"],
+    "message": "Hello, I'm a group bot.
+Follow me and then write sonething, and I will boost it.
+The admins of the group are:", "message_welcome" : "Welcome our new member:",
+    "admins": ["drequivalent"],

     "state_file": "/home/mastodon/autoresponder/state"
 }